carpentries-incubator/workflows-nextflow/episodes/07-configuration.md

 exercises: 10
 questions:
 - "How do you configure Nextflow?"
+- "How do you write a Nextflow configuration file?"
 objectives:
 - "Understand who Nextflow is configured."
+- "Create a Nextflow configuration file."
 keypoints:
 - "Nextflow configuration can be managed using a nextflow.config."
+- "Nextflow configuration are simple text files ontaining a set of properties defined using the syntax"
 ---